bbauska/meta-react-basics/README.md

 }
 ```

-The component is, for the most part, the same.
+<p>The component is, for the most part, the same.
 The only thing that's
 changed is that you're now using an anonymous (nameless) function, and
 assigning this anonymous function declaration to a variable declared
 using the <b>const</b> keyword, and the name <b>Nav</b>.
 The rest of the code
-is identical.
+is identical.</p>

-Changing a component from a function declaration to a function
+<p>Changing a component from a function declaration to a function
 expression doesn't change its behavior, or how you write the code to
 render the <b>Nav</b> component.
-It's still the same:
+It's still the same:</p>

 ```
 <Nav first="Home" />
 ```

-You can also take this concept a step further, using arrow functions.
+<p>You can also take this concept a step further, using arrow functions.</p>

 <h3>Components as Arrow Functions</h3>

-Arrow functions are a core feature of the ES6 version of JavaScript.
+<p>Arrow functions are a core feature of the ES6 version of JavaScript.</p>

-One of the main benefits of using arrow functions is its shorter syntax.
+<p>One of the main benefits of using arrow functions is its shorter syntax.</p>

-Consider the Nav function expression written as an arrow function:
+<p>Consider the Nav function expression written as an arrow function:</p>

 ```
 const Nav = (props) => {